Golf Glance | Taiwan News

 OTHER TOURS

-Challenge Tour: Challenge Tour Grand Final, Alcanada GC, Mallorca, Spain.
-Defending champion: Adri Arnaus.
-Online: www.europeantour.com/challengetour

-Japan Golf Tour: Heiwa PGM Championship, PGM Golf Resort, Okinawa, Japan.
-Defending champion: Shaun Norris.
+Japan Golf Tour: Visa Taiheiyo Masters, Taiheiyo Club (Gotemba), Shizuoka, Japan.
+Defending champion: Tatsunori Nukaga.
 Online: www.jgto.org

-Asian Tour: Thailand Open, Thai CC, Chachoengsao, Thailand.
-Defending champion: Panuphol Pittayarat.
+Asian Tour: Panasonic Open India, Classic Golf and CC, Gurgaon, India.
+Defending champion: Khalin Joshi.
 Online: www.asiantour.com

-PGA Tour Latinoamerica: Argentina Classic, Chapelco GC, Neuquen, Argentina.
-Defending champion: Clodomiro Carranza.
+PGA Tour Latinoamerica: Visa Argentina Open, Jockey Club, Buenos Aires.
+Defending champion: Isidro Benitz.
 Online: www.pgatour.com/la/en

-Korean LPGA: ADT CAPS Championship, Woo Jeong Hills GC, Cheonan, South Korea.
-Defending champion: Min Ji Park.
-Online: www.klpga.co.kr
+Japan LPGA: Ito-En Ladies Golf Tournament, Great Island Club, Chiba, Japan.
+Defending champion: Ah-reum Hwang.
+Online: www.lpga.or.jp